Frequently Asked Program Questions

 The residents have a strong voice in helping us design and implement any needed change to the system.
 We are continuing to modify our rotations as needed to address any duty hour issues that may arise.

 Graduating residents from the Department of Medicine have been highly successful on the American Board of Internal Medicine certifying exam.
-Over the past decade, our 3-year rolling pass rate has been 90%.
+Our typical 3-year rolling pass rate has been 90% or greater.
 We attribute this success in large part to the quality of our residents, who are very bright and intellectually curious, but also credit their overall training experience and the associated curriculum at OHSU.

 Sima Desai, MD, FACP has been the Internal Medicine Residency Program Director for the OHSU Department of Medicine since 2010.
 The previous Program Director Tom Cooney, MD, MACP stepped down after 26 years as Program Director in 2010 and continues in his role as Vice Chair for Education.